Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Model

-We first formally define our problem.
 Consider a natural language question denoted as $Q$, and a visually-rich table-text document denoted as $D$ with several pages $P = (P_1, P_2, ..., P_{|P|}$), where $|P|$ is the number of pages.
-In the document $D$, the page $p$ has a list of blocks $B^{p} = (B^p_1, B^p_2, ..., B^p_{|B|})$ that are generated by the OCR/PDF converter, where $|B|$ is the number of blocks on the page $p$.
+In the document $D$, the page $p$ has a list of blocks $B^{p} = (B^p_1, B^p_2, ..., B^p_{|B|})$ that are generated by an OCR/PDF converter, where $|B|$ is the number of blocks on the page $p$.
 Our goal is to generate the answer to the question $Q$ that usually requires discrete reasoning based on the document $D$.
-To solve the problem, we develop a \model~framework.
+To solve the problem, we develop a \model~model.
 An overall architecture is illustrated in \figref{model}.
-We now elaborate the details of each component below.